Hot dry noodles: Noodles

 To prepare the noodles, baking powder is mixed with water a day in advance to make alkali water.
 The alkali water, salt, and flour are combined in a ratio of 2:1:250.
 Dough is kneaded and rolled into noodles of 1.5-1.6mm in diameter.

 A large pot of water is brought to a high heat, and the raw noodles are added before it boils.
 The noodles are stirred continuously to prevent clumping, and cold water is added intermittently after boiling while the pot is covered.
 Once the noodles turn transparent, they are removed and drained using a colander.
 The drained noodles are mixed with sesame oil to prevent sticking, then spread out on a surface to cool down.

 Before serving, the noodles are placed in a cone-shaped strainer, dipped briefly into boiling water, swirled, and drained.

 Sauce

 Once the noodles are reheated, they are transferred to a bowl and drizzled with a prepared sauce mixture.
-The sauce typically includes sesame paste, soy sauce, pickled radish, and other seasonings such as Chinese chives, chili oil, vinegar, MSG, pepper, and chicken broth, according to taste.
-Other possible ingredients include sesame oil, sugar, chopped scallions, pickled vegetables, or mustard greens.
+The sauce typically includes sesame paste, soy sauce, pickled radish, and other seasonings such as Chinese chives, chili oil, vinegar, MSG, pepper, according to taste.
+Other possible ingredients include sesame oil, chopped scallions, pickled vegetables, or mustard greens.